thi-ng/umbrella/packages/meta-css/tpl.readme.md

 		"name": "Framework name",
 		"version": "0.0.0",
 	},
-	// optional media queries and their criteria
+	// optional media queries and their criteria, will be merged from multiple spec files "media": {
-	"media": {
 		"large": { "min-width": "60rem" },
 		"dark": { "prefers-color-scheme": "dark" }
 	},
-	// optional shared values/LUTs (arrays or objects) "tables": {
+	// optional shared values/LUTs (arrays or objects)
+	// tables are always local to the current spec file only...
+	"tables": {
 		"margins": [0, 0.25, 0.5, 1, 2, 4]
 	},